astrapi69/data-api/README.md

 </div>

-This api project provides interfaces that data objects(for instance jpa entities) can implement for providing api features like:
+This api project provides interfaces that data objects(for instance jpa entities or DTO objects) can implement for providing api features like:

 - identifiable objects